riteshkasat/Community-Detection-Algorithm/README.md

 # Execution Details
-The python code should take in two parameters, namely input file containing the graph and the output image with the community structure.
+The python code takes two parameters, namely input file containing the graph and the output image with the community structure.

 For example: